eeeXun/gtt/README.md

 api_key:
   deeplx: DEEPLX_API_KEY # <- Replace with your API Key
 host:
-  deeplx: 127.0.0.1:1188 # <- Replace with your DeepLX server IP address and port
+  deeplx: 127.0.0.1:1188 # <- Replace with your server IP address and port
 ```

 ## ScreenShot